 ABOUT THE AUTHOR

-You may know her as Ask Ella in The Canadian Jewish News, Ella Burakowski has been writing an advice column in The CJN for the past 20 years.
-Along with her column, she is the Operations Manager at the paper, having grown to that position through many years of working at different jobs at the The CJN.
+You may know her as Ask Ella in The Canadian Jewish News, Ella Burakowski had been writing an advice column in The CJN for over 25 years.
+Ella worked in all aspects of the national weekly newspaper, until after 40 years, on April 17, 2020 she ended her career as the Operations Manager when Covid-19 forced the closure of the paper.

 Ella was born to Holocaust survivors, Shoshana Gold and Fishl Burakowski, who met after the war in Foehrenwald, a displaced person's camp in Germany.
 Together they smuggled on an Aliyah Bet ship to make a new life for themselves in Israel.
 Ella and her older sister Sarah, were both born in Israel, before the family moved to Canada.